theosophy/TBT/README.md

             <chapter contents="chapters/life15.xml"/>
         </book>

-4. Open /src/loa/chapters/life15.xml and add <view> tags with the translation.
+4. Open `/src/loa/chapters/life15.xml` and add `<view>` tags with the translation.
-   Use /src/loa/chapters/life1.xml as an example.
+   Use `/src/loa/chapters/life1.xml` as an example.

-5. Run compile.js - it will generate /res/loa/book.html with the book contents.
+5. Run `npm test` - it will compile the books.

+6. Publish the updated books at the site [repository](https://github.com/theosophy/theosophy.github.io).

+7. See the published version at [theosophy.github.io](http://theosophy.github.io/).